Halloween traditions for St. Jude families

 Finding the perfect costume

 “We love dressing up in costumes,” Slater’s mom said.
 “And we love doing costumes as a family!”
-Slater and his brother, Sawyer, love costumes so much that during Slater’s recent checkup at St. Jude, they debuted this year’s Halloween costumes: Mario and Luigi.
+Slater and his brother, Sawyer, love costumes so much that during one of Slater’s checkups at St. Jude in 2019, they debuted their Halloween costumes for that year: Mario and Luigi.

 Candy, and lots of it

 Aubrey’s family loves to do family costumes.
 In 2017, while Aubrey was at St. Jude, they dressed up as stick people.
-Last year, they went as The Incredibles.
-This year, they’re considering dressing up as characters from Ghostbusters.
+The following year, they went as The Incredibles.
+In 2019, they dressed up as characters from Ghostbusters.
 At home, Aubrey loves to dress up and collect candy.
 Her family orders pizza and then hands out candy.
 At St. Jude, Halloween was also fun.
 “The kids loved seeing the different areas of the hospital with their own themes,” said Aubrey’s mom.
 “Aubrey and her sister got so much candy.”

 Dressing up as a family